pkardjian/pkardjian/README.md

-Welcome friend, here's some info about me! 🤙
+Welcome, here's some info about me! 🤙

 - 📚 Studying engineering at the University of Toronto
-- 🧩 Passionate about product, data and ML
+- 🧩 Passionate about product, data and machine learning
-- 🎲 Learning new algorithms and iOS development
 - 🚴‍ Staying active through biking, basketball and tennis
 - 📩 Reach me at pascal.kardjian@mail.utoronto.ca